joedski/musings/Vue General/Journal 2018-09-21 - Unit Testing in Vue.md

 }
 ```

+> NOTE: I eventually moved this to a separate test config so I didn't need to set `NODE_ENV=test`.

 Of course, that changes the test command to `NODE_ENV=test npm run unit` but that can be fixed.

 That gives us a new error: